shellbound/jwalk/README.md

 jwalk is written in standard [awk][awk], [sed][sed], and [sh][sh], and does not require a C compiler.
 It is intended to run from source on any contemporary POSIX system.

-It can parse large documents slowly, but steadily, in memory space proportional to the depth of the document.
+It can parse large documents slowly, but steadily, in memory space proportional to the key depth of the document.

 ## Reading Records From JSON